 Our data worked great on our phone in Morocco, so this shouldn’t be a huge deal for a normal traveler.

-UPDATE: Holafly’s website now says that their new unlimited data plans do not include data sharing/tethering at this time.
-This is understandable as the abilty to tether + an unlimited plan = lots of potential for abuse.
+BIG UPDATE: Up until recently, Holafly’s unlimited data plans did not include data sharing/tethering.
+This was understandable as the abilty to tether + an unlimited plan = lots of potential for abuse.

 Other than that, I’ve been impressed with Holafly.